Skip to Main Content

 Numbers:

-Numerals (1,2,3, etc.) should be used in all writing, except when:
+Numerals (1,2,3, etc.) should always be used rather than spelling numbers out, except when:

 • The number begins the sentence or title